Initial Server Setup with Debian 10 – Easy Setup

 Set up a basic firewall for server setup in Debian 10

-In this article, we use the UFW firewall to help set firewall policies and manage exceptions.
+In this step of the Initial Server Setup with Debian 10, we use the UFW firewall to help set firewall policies and manage exceptions.

 Use the following commands to install the UFW firewall:

-Now OpenSSH, the service allowing you to connect to our server, has a firewall profile that you can use.
+Now OpenSSH, the service allowing you to connect to your server, has a firewall profile that you can use.

 You can list all available application profiles by the following command: